18 Fun and Unique Things To Do In Astoria, Oregon

 This small coastal town is tucked into the picturesque inlet where the Columbia River meets the Pacific Ocean.
 Just to the south of town is Cannon Beach, with its towering Haystack Rock rising from the waters just offshore.

-Astoria, Oregon, is an easy trip from larger cities like Seattle and Portland and is undoubtedly a great place to spend some of your vacation time.
+Astoria, Oregon, is an easy trip from larger cities like Seattle and Portland and is undoubtedly a super fun road trip stop and a really interesting place to spend some of your vacation time!

 1. CLIMB THE ASTORIA COLUMN